 It’s important to set yourself up well for changing the rein, ensuring that your horse is attentive and listening to your aids.

 Remember, the judge wants to see how straight you can perform the transition.
-It’s common to break into trot early at this level, so introduce variety at home.
+A common mistake is to break into trot early at this level, so introduce variety in where on the line you perform the transition at home.

 To try at home…

-Try using your voice initially when practising your transitions, so that you’re not interfering with the balance of the canter, and then slowly fade it out.
+Try using your voice initially when practising your transitions, so that you’re not interfering with the balance of the canter, and then slowly fade the use of the voice out.
 This will mean that your horse will become used to little rein aid and therefore won’t expect you to carry him.

 It’s important you get to know what to expect from your horse while you’re at home.
 If your horse is likely to drop the canter, leave the transition as late as possible.
 Conversely, if he is very bold, adjust yourself before the marker.

 Work on steadying your canter while keeping your leg on, so your horse doesn’t break before trot.
-The tiniest amount of inside flexion will help you find your balance and maintain roundness before the transition to trot.
+The tiniest amount of flexion towards the leading canter leg will help the horse find his balance and maintain roundness before the transition to trot.

 When returning to the track, make it clear to the horse that you’re now remaining in trot.
-It’s advisable to resume rising trot so he doesn’t think he’s repeating the process.
+It’s advisable to resume rising trot so he doesn’t think he’s about to canter again.
 Keep him straight, don’t use too much outside leg and push him into an even contact.

 You must also work on sustaining canter for longer periods of time, so the horse doesn’t learn to make a transition every time he gets to a certain point.

-Keep practising your transition-riding at home to help build confidence.
+Keep practising riding transitions at home to help build confidence.
 Your horse should be ready for a transition at any time, and not be surprised.

 Session 2: improving your horse’s self-carriage

-Transitions are also a great way to improve your horse’s self-carriage — and good self-carriage is a must for pushing up the percentages.
+Transitions are also a great way to improve your horse’s self-carriage — and good self-carriage will help push up your percentage scores.

 To try at home…